Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 ## The Dessert

 Of course, let's not forget about our dessert!
 I won't dig too much: the patch contains all the necessary gory details.
-In sort, it's about how `VectorDiff::Set` can create a nasty bug in `SortBy`.
+In short, it's about how `VectorDiff::Set` can create a nasty bug in `SortBy`.
 Basically, when a value in the vector is updated, a `VectorDiff::Set` is emitted. `SortBy` is then responsible for computing a new `VectorDiff`: